thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 console.log(closedOver);
 ```

-This is called a __closure__ because the function that is returned (`returnedFunction`) also contains information that was in its scope.
+The returned function contains `closedOver` variable that was declared in its scope.
 When the function was created at the `return` statement, the variable `closedOver` had a value.
 That value is said to be "closed over" because the inner function retains a reference to it.
 Lets look at another example of a closure:

 ```javascript
 function closeMe() {